simonnchong/Epic-Game-Store-Free-Game-Notification/README.md

 ## How to use it.
 1. In order to send the notification to your own bot, you need to configure the Telegram bot.
 Read this link for the details.
 [Telegram-Bot-Push-Message](https://github.com/simonnchong/Telegram-Bot-Push-Message).
 If you don't wanna use Telegram bot, you may use Whatsapp, email, message or any other playforms.

 2. You have to download the webdriver to make your Python program to control web browser.
 NOTE: Please download it according to your web browser version.
-Upzip the downloaded zip file then you will get a .exe, put it into a folder, set the folder path in the code on line 6 in main.py.
+Upzip the downloaded zip file then you will get a .exe, put it into a folder, set the folder path in the code on line 6 in main.py. `chrome_driver_path = "YOUR_WEB_DRIVER_PATH_HERE"`
 - [Google Chrome Webdriver](https://chromedriver.chromium.org/downloads)
 - [Mozila Firefox Webdriver](https://github.com/mozilla/geckodriver/releases/)
 - [Microsoft Edge Webdriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)